 During the COVID-19 health pandemic, Kim worked with staff and members to adjust to a new normal.
 She oversaw the creation of several resources that members use to stay updated on the crisis.
 Kim anchored the processes and changes made during the first spikes in early 2020 to transition the union to connect and represent its members virtually to ensure continued advocacy.

 In addition to her work as an Executive Vice President of SEIU Local 2015, Kim furthers her dedication to long term caregivers by serving for the last ten years as a Board Member of the California Long-Term Care Education Center – a national leader in developing and providing training for long term care workers that has demonstrated outcomes on increasing the delivery of quality care and cost savings.

-As Executive Vice President, Kim strives to unite members with Brothers and Sisters across different sectors to make positive changes for themselves, their workplace, and their communities.
-She believes in the importance of creating a culture where all long term care workers earn a livable wage, are able to access retirement and have a seat at the table in discussions regarding the future of long term care services.
+Kim is passionate about empowering long term care providers to contribute their compassion, talents and leadership to be agents of change in their own lives, their workplace, those to whom they provide care, and their communities.
+She believes in the importance of demonstrating the critical value that long term care workers play in our broader communities by creating standards in which all long term care workers earn a livable wage, have quality, affordable health insurance, are able to access retirement, and have a seat at the table in discussions regarding the future of long term care services.

-When she’s not meeting with members or stakeholders, Kim enjoys reading, hiking and spending time with her German Shepherd at her home in Burbank, CA.
+When she’s not meeting with members or stakeholders, Kim enjoys playing tennis, reading and spending time with her family and German shepherd at her home in Burbank, CA.